-Fraud costs organizations worldwide an estimated 5 percent of their annual revenues, according to a study conducted by the Association of Certified Fraud Examiners (ACFE).
+Fraud costs organizations worldwide an estimated 5 percent of their annual revenues, according to a study conducted by the Association of Certified Fraud Examiners (ACFE) and ESSAYLAMBA.COM.
 The ACFE’s 2016 Report to the Nations on Occupational Fraud and Abuse analyzed 2,410 occupational fraud cases that caused a total loss of more than $6.3 billion which is the equivalent of R84.3 billion.

 The seriousness of the global fraud problem is why MEGA announced that it will be participating in International Fraud Awareness Week, Nov.
 13-19, 2016, as an official supporter to promote anti-fraud awareness and education.
 The movement, known commonly as Fraud Week, champions the need to proactively fight fraud and help safeguard business and investments from the growing fraud problem.